EOS-Nation/dsp-whitelist/README.md

 # DSP Whitelist

-A whitelisting contract for DSPs to control who registers with them
+This contract is to store and manage account whitelising for DSPs.

 ## Quickstart